-Wency Laguidao
+by Wency Laguidao, omi

-The frigid sub-zero temperature did not deter thousands of Catholics including some 400 priests from witnessing the Sacerdotal Ordination of 15 Korean seminarians at the Jeongjadong Cathedral of St. Joseph in Suwon, Korea on Dec.
+The frigid sub-zero temperature did not deter thousands of Catholics including some 400 priests from witnessing the Sacerdotal Ordination of 15 liturgy was beautifully planned and executed with lively local liturgical music filling the air of the cavernous cathedral.
+There were tears of joy as well as occasions for laughter as the 3-hour ceremony unfolded.

+Korean seminarians at the Jeongjadong Cathedral of St. Joseph in Suwon, Korea on Dec.
 7, 2012.
 Ordaining prelate was His Excellency Mathias Ri Iong-Hoon, Bishop of Suwon.
 Parishioners from around the diocese came in droves as if to root for their favorite hometown idols who were being ordained to the Priesthood.
-Not necessarily in "Gangnam-style," the liturgy was beautifully planned and executed with lively local liturgical music filling the air of the cavernous cathedral.
-There were tears of joy as well as occasions for laughter as the 3-hour ceremony unfolded.
+Not necessarily in "Gangnam-style," the